Bobby441/Portifolio/README.md

 ## Contents

-This bundle includes two main folders:
+This bundle includes one main folder:

 2. `client/` - Contains the complete code for portfolio project